 It all depends on the reason for the revocation, but it might be possible to get the license back.
 It may require a court case.
 Even if your license was permanently revoked, you might qualify to get it back after 7 years.
 If your license has been revoked, contact the attorneys and Futeral & Nelson to find out if, when, and how you can get it back.

-What is an habitual offender in South Carolina?
+What is a Habitual Offender in South Carolina?

 - Reckless driving